Medication Errors Lawyers and Attorneys

 Medication errors are one type of medical malpractice.
 Depending on the error, victims may suffer minor to severe health complications as a result of the mistake.
 In fact, medication errors account for over one million injuries and deaths in the United States every year.

 Medication errors can occur in a variety of settings, including hospitals, doctors’ offices, clinics, nursing homes, surgical centers, and pharmacies.
 If you believe a healthcare professional has made a medication error during the course of your treatment, it’s important to learn your legal rights.

-Common Ways Medication Errors Occur That You Should Contact A Medical Error Attorney For
+Common Medication Errors That May Require a Medical Error Attorney

 Doctors, nurses, and other healthcare professionals may make a number of different medication errors, including:

 - Administering or prescribing the patient the wrong medication

 - Administering or prescribing the patient too much or too little of the medication

 - Administering the medication incorrectly